sachdevalab/MODIFI/README.md

 ### Benchmarks and reproducibility

-Driver scripts and plotting code used for timing and method comparisons in development live under [`benchmark/`](benchmark/).
+Driver scripts and plotting code used for analyses in development live under [`benchmark/`](benchmark/).

 ### Best Practices
 - Use **HiFi reads** instead of subreads when possible (better accuracy, faster)